GazeDev/housingdb_api/README.md

 ```
 ---

-Copy the deploy variables example file:

 Copy the variables example file:
 `cp docker/variables.env.example docker/variables.env`
-(The file needs to exist even if you aren't deploying because docker will complain otherwise)

-And if needed modify it:
+The file should be ready-to-go for local development, but if you needed to modify it you could run (or use any other editor of your choice):
 `nano docker/variables.env`

 Run this command:
 `docker-compose build`

-If you are not running the gaze_auth repo then you will need to add the network:
-`docker network create gazeauth_gazeauth`

 Then run the container:
 `docker-compose up api`